 Urbanism is rapidly becoming the dominant context and content for cultural production, and humanists and designers alike are increasingly confronted with interpreting and theorizing the complex, multi-layered condition of the global city.
-In 2013, Cornell University received support from the Andrew W. Mellon Foundation to offer two series of seminars, leveraging its strong programs in the humanities and in architecture/urban design.
-The two seminar series — the Expanded Practice Seminars and the Urban Representation Labs — are complementary yet distinct approaches to the integration of humanist studies and design methodologies.
-These seminars aim to yield significant lessons and provide important guideposts for future pedagogical efforts in the study of the city.
+In 2013, Cornell University received support from the Andrew W. Mellon Foundation for the Mellon Collaborative Studies in Architecture, Urbanism, and the Humanities, two series of seminars that leverage programs in the humanities and architecture/urban design.
+In 2021, with continued support from the foundation, the Mellon Collaborative Studies seminar series shifted focus to address social and racial justice in American urban environments.
+The two series — Design Justice Workshops (formerly Expanded Practice Seminars) and Urban Justice Labs (formerly Urban Representation Labs) — are distinct yet complementary approaches to integrating humanist studies and design methodologies.
+These seminars aim to yield important lessons for participants and inform future pedagogical efforts in the study of the city.

 Seminars are open to selected graduate students in the humanities and design disciplines.
 Fellowship stipends and travel support are available to enrolled students.